the-turing-way/the-turing-way/book/website/project-design/data-governance/data-gov-ml.md

 Once data collection is complete, challenges emerge around data storage, access, and making changes.
 Because state-of-the-art ML datasets are very large, they tend to be stored in a central location, often a cloud provider database, and made available for download under certain circumstances.
-In addition to creating a governance structure for the opening or gating access to certain users, there is the challenge of creating a governance structure to allow people to request to opt-out their data from the dataset.
+In addition to creating a governance structure for the opening or gating of access of the dataset to certain users, there is also the challenge of creating a governance structure to allow data creators to request to opt-out their data from the dataset, if the team is interested in providing that capability.
 Because opt-out occurs after a dataset has already been created, it will not remove the data from original versions of the dataset, but can facilitate removal from future versions.

 ### Governance Tool: [Am I In the Stack?](https://huggingface.co/spaces/bigcode/in-the-stack)
 This tool was developed by the [BigCode](https://www.bigcode-project.org/) team to help developers inspect The Stack dataset so they can see whether any of their repositories have been included and might be used for training ML models.
-If that is the case, developers can fill out a form to request to opt-out from The Stack and have their data removed for future iterations of the dataset.
+If that is the case and they would prefer for their data to be removed, developers can fill out a form to request to opt-out from The Stack and have their data removed for future iterations of the dataset.

 ### Governance Tool: [Have I Been Trained?](https://haveibeentrained.com/)